1. I want to use the Microsoft Translator API, how do I sign up and get started using the service?

 To use the Microsoft Translator API service with an access token, follow the steps below:

 1. Subscribe to the service through Marketplace.
 A free service tier of 2 million characters per month continues to be available.

 2. Register your application on Marketplace.

 2. How do I migrate to Windows Azure Marketplace?

 You can provision yourself through Windows Azure Marketplace at any time.
-See question 1 for instructions to obtain an access token.
+See question 1 for instructions.